-This should never been done in cases where there is a suggestion of criminal conduct without first seeking the advice of the police.
-If the information indicates that a criminal offence has been committed against the child or young person it would not be appropriate to ask the child or young person questions about the incident or speak to them directly about the incident(s), unless questioning for clarification during the initial disclosure made directly from the child.
+If the information indicates that a criminal offence has been committed against the child or young person it would not be appropriate to ask the child or young person questions about the incident or speak to them directly about the incident(s), unless it is a disclosure directly from the child.
 Interviewing children and young people about possible abuse or criminal offences is the sole remit of specially trained police officers and social workers.